 The cellulose fiber structure consists of both crystalline and amorphous regions.
 This cellulose fiber structure is the basis of a variety of different cellulose products and qualities that has been developed throughout the years.

-The table below, show some of the most common commercially available cellulose products compared to MFC.
+The table below, show some of the most common commercially available cellulose products compared to cellulose fibrils.
 You may recognize some of these cellulose products.

 - Milled and fractionated cellulose fibers